Screenwriting: Rewriting and script doctoring

 Most produced films are rewritten to some extent during the development process.
 Frequently, they are not rewritten by the original writer of the script.
 Many established screenwriters, as well as new writers whose work shows promise but lacks marketability, make their living rewriting scripts.

 When a script's central premise or characters are good but the script is otherwise unusable, a different writer or team of writers is contracted to do an entirely new draft, often referred to as a "page one rewrite".
 When only small problems remain, such as bad dialogue or poor humor, a writer is hired to do a "polish" or "punch-up".

 Depending on the size of the new writer's contributions, screen credit may or may not be given.
 For instance, in the American film industry, credit to rewriters is given only if 50% or more of the script is substantially changed.
 These standards can make it difficult to establish the identity and number of screenwriters who contributed to a film's creation.

 When established writers are called in to rewrite portions of a script late in the development process, they are commonly referred to as script doctors.
-Prominent script doctors include Christopher Keane, Steve Zaillian, William Goldman, Robert Towne, Mort Nathan, Quentin Tarantino and Peter Russell.
-Many up-and-coming screenwriters work as ghost writers.
+Prominent script doctors include Christopher Keane, Steve Zaillian, William Goldman, Robert Towne, Mort Nathan, Quentin Tarantino, Carrie Fisher, and Peter Russell.
+Many up-and-coming screenwriters work as ghostwriters.

 Television writing

 A freelance television writer typically uses spec scripts or previous credits and reputation to obtain a contract to write one or more episodes for an existing television show.
 After an episode is submitted, rewriting or polishing may be required.

 A staff writer for a TV show generally works in-house, writing and rewriting episodes.
 Staff writers—often given other titles, such as story editor or producer—work both as a group and individually on episode scripts to maintain the show's tone, style, characters, and plots.
+Serialized television series will typically have a basic premise and setting that creates a story engine that can drive individual episodes, subplots, and developments.

 Television show creators write the television pilot and bible of new television series.
 They are responsible for creating and managing all aspects of a show's characters, style, and plots.
-Frequently, a creator remains responsible for the show's day-to-day creative decisions throughout the series run as showrunner, head writer or story editor.
+Frequently, a creator remains responsible for the show's day-to-day creative decisions throughout the series run as showrunner, head writer, or story editor.